cse4208-wustl/studio11/README.md

    Compile and run your program.
 In your answers, show the output it produced.

-6. Remove the contents of `main` except for the statement at the end that returns a success value.

-   In `main`, declare a `std::unique_ptr` parameterized with your class type and initialize it with a call to `new` that dynamically constructs an object of your class type from a C-style string.
+6. In `main`, declare a `std::unique_ptr` parameterized with your class type and initialize it with a call to `new` that dynamically constructs an object of your class type from a C-style string.
 Then declare another `std::unique_ptr` parameterized with your class type and attempt to initialize it from the first `std::unique_ptr`.

    Try to build your program.
 It should fail because the copy constructor for `std::unique_ptr` is deleted.